Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Kinematics of Soft Continuum Robots

-In general deformation conditions, the elastic strain can be approximated as a linear function of the joint angle $\bs\theta_i$, \cite{roesthuisSteeringMultisegmentContinuum2016,rychlewski1984hooke,pittiglio2023closed}.
-The quadratic form of the elastic strain formulates the elastic potential energy as
+where $\bs{u}$ denotes the actuation input.
+For general deformations, the elastic strain at each joint can be approximated as a linear function of the joint angle $\bs\theta_i$~\cite{pittiglio2023closed,roesthuisSteeringMultisegmentContinuum2016}.
+The quadratic form of the elastic strain yields the elastic potential energy